SMART-Dal/Ansible-Reproducibility/README.md

 - Install the packages from `requirements.txt`

 ### Run
-Run the parser.py file and give the path to your desired file.
+Run the `parser.py` file with the path to your desired Ansible yaml file.

-or just navigate to the project directory and run the `parser.py`  -- `python3 parser.py`